Troubleshooting Guide: Why FPV Motor Getting Hot?

 • Heat wastes more energy, which reduces flying duration.

-What may cause fpv motor getting hot?
+What may cause FPV motor getting hot?

 It will heat up your fpv motor after some high-speed flying.
 You should fly at a slower speed to accurately assess the problem; 40% to 70% throttle is a decent starting point, and a few occasional flips and rolls are acceptable.